MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M08-empower-workforce-copilot-communications/3-use-word-develop-communication-brief.md

 14. In the Copilot pane that appears, ask Copilot to review this strategic communication brief and identify any key information that might be missing or underdeveloped, particularly from the perspective of executive stakeholders.

 15. Review Copilot’s response.
+How Copilot interacts with the document depends on your license and the version of Word you’re using.
+In some environments, Copilot can work directly with the content of the open document when you work from the Copilot pane.
+In others, Copilot might not have access to the full document body and can only see basic file metadata when working from the Copilot pane.
-When you work from the Copilot pane, Copilot can’t see the open document.
-It can access the metadata for the file, but not the full document body.
-To complete this request, copy the content in the brief and paste it into the Copilot prompt field.
-During testing, it usually took several minutes for Copilot to generate its response.
+<br/><br/>If Copilot indicates that it can’t see or review the document, copy the content from the brief and paste it directly into the Copilot prompt field to provide the necessary context.
+During testing, response times may vary; Copilot might take several minutes to generate its output depending on request complexity and service load.

 16. Review the list of suggested additions proposed by Copilot.
 Ask Copilot to draft the missing sections in executive-ready language.